lachlanmcdonald/internode-py/README.md

 - Add in functionality detailed by the official API specification
 - Python 2\3 compatibility
 - Write tests (difficult currently since the API does not provide a dummy account for testing)
-- A nice static site which can display the JSON output